-There are a number of key principles that provide a framework for engagement with government agencies, stakeholders and the community.
+In order to achieve these objectives a number of principles of engagement will need to be established.
+These principles will provide a framework for engagement with key government agencies, stakeholders and the community.
+It will also ensure that engagement is maintained throughout the project phases.